Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 - **[Global navigation](/docs/explore/explore-projects#global-navigation-)** &mdash; Global navigation lets you search across all dbt projects and Snowflake resources.

+- **Browse** &mdash; Browse your project's resources and [data health signals](/docs/explore/data-health-signals).

-- **Integrated tool access** &mdash; Users with a [developer license](/docs/cloud/manage-access/about-user-access#license-based-access-control) or an [analyst seat](add link)can open a resource directly from the Catalog in the Cloud IDE to view its model files, in Insights to query it, or in dbt Canvas for visual editing.
+- **Integrated tool access** &mdash; Users with a [developer license](/docs/cloud/manage-access/about-user-access#license-based-access-control) or an [analyst seat](add link) caan open a resource directly from the Catalog in the Cloud IDE to view its model files, in Insights to query it, or in dbt Canvas for visual editing.

 [Roxi to check with Greg and team and will add images on response]

 - **Resource details** &mdash; Use [external metadata ingestion](/docs/explore/external-metadata-ingestion) to connect to your data warehouse and surface tables, views, and other non-dbt resources in the dbt Catalog.

-- **Staging environments** &mdash; Access the [staging environment](/docs/deploy/deploy-environments#staging-environment) at the project level.
+- **Staging environments** &mdash; Access a project-level [staging environment](/docs/deploy/deploy-environments#staging-environment) to preview data workflows with production tools and added oversight.

 ## Global navigation <Lifecycle status="starter, enterprise, enterprise+" />